USC band

 Courses taken prior to fall 2005: The student may graduate with the missing grade only if the course is not needed to fulfill any degree requirements and if the GPA requirements are still met when the missing grade is calculated into the GPA with zero grade points.
 The missing grade will remain on the transcript and cannot be resolved once the degree has been awarded.

-Courses taken fall 2005 or later: If the grade is not resolved after one calendar year, it will be changed to a UW.
+Courses taken fall 2005 or later: If the grade of MG or NS is not resolved after one calendar year, it will be changed to a UW.
 If the course is not needed to fulfill any degree requirements and if GPA requirements are still met when the missing grade is calculated into the GPA with zero grade points, Degree Progress will change the grade to a UW upon request and post the degree.

 Yes, if a student received a grade of NP in a GE course, the student may take another GE course with the P/NP grading option without exceeding the 4-unit limit on P/NP coursework.
 Only grades of P affect the four-unit limit for GE courses graded P/NP.